tytydraco/yessleep/out/My_friend_drank_a_bottle_of_mineral_water_that_had_been_discontinued_for_over_twenty_years_then_he_went_missing.md

 I have always deeply regretted not talking to Avery more that day.

-－
+−

 After he vanished, I rarely drank plain water anymore, turning instead to a heavy addiction to soft drinks—until my annual checkup doctor warned me to stop drinking so much Coca-Cola unless I wanted diabetes by thirty.
 So I switched to Diet Coke.
 Just kidding—now I only drink green tea.
 It's less bland than plain water.

-Two months ago, my company organized a team-building wilderness retreat near the edge of the Appalachian Mountains, deep within an undeveloped section of a national forest in Oregon.
+Two months ago, my company organized a team-building wilderness retreat, deep within an undeveloped section of a national forest in Oregon.
 It was a treacherous zone where karst topography merged with virgin forest, perpetually shrouded in cold, damp mist.
 Everyone in the company complained bitterly about the arrangement, but the big boss insisted on going there, claiming we needed to reconnect with nature for our health.

 The weather turned terrible that afternoon.
 The planned hiking route became a muddy disaster following a sudden torrential downpour, and I got separated from the main group.
 While trying to locate trail markers, I stepped on a rotting tree root, and my footing gave out instantly.